 Instructor's suggestions on how to deal with discussions, attitudes involving Oedipal Conflict

-The truth of the Oedipal Conflict and our denial of it are natural and normal.
-The conflict affects men most in early life, when they're hardly conscious of it or anything else.
-People mature by repressing forbidden urges, so anyone normal will just as unconsciously deny it as they unconsciously expressed it at an earlier stage.
+Our spontaneous denial of any truth in the Oedipal Conflict is natural, normal, and predictable.
+The conflict affects men most in early life, when they're hardly conscious of it or of anything else.
+People mature by repressing forbidden urges, so anyone normal will just as spontaneously deny it as they unconsciously expressed it at an earlier stage.

 Incest is an evolutionary taboo, but the family is a sexual community.